hostari/navegante_docs/src/content/docs/framework-guides/fastapi.md

 ---
-title: Getting Started
+title: FastAPI on Navegante
-description: Learn how to get started with Navegante.
+description: Learn how to deploy your FastAPI app.
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.